Port of Helsinki Cruise Guide, Finland (UPDATED 2023)

 This unique monument is situated in Sibelius Park in the district of Töölö, approximately a 10-minute drive from the city center.
 The monument titled “Passio Musicae” was built by Eila Hiltunen in 1967 as a tribute to the Finnish composer Jean Sibelius.
 The impressive monument features over 600 steel tubes that capture the wind like a pipe organ.

-However, this monument was the subject of critics among the Finnish people so the second sculpture of Sibelius was added to the memorial.
+However, this monument was the subject of criticism among the Finnish people so the second sculpture of Sibelius was added to the memorial.
 To get to the monument, you can take bus #24 from Market Square (the trip can take up to 30 minutes).

 Check out the Sibelius Monument tours and activities